EmreGonultas/chess-elo/README.md

 ## 📝 License

+**Educational Use Only - Non-Commercial License**

-This is a personal portfolio project created to demonstrate full-stack development skills, real-time communication, and modern web technologies.
-Built as a showcase for career opportunities and continuous learning.
+This project is a personal portfolio piece created to demonstrate full-stack development skills.

-**MIT License** - Free to use for educational and personal purposes.
+**Permissions:**
+- ✅ View and study the code for educational purposes
+- ✅ Fork and modify for learning purposes
+- ✅ Use as inspiration for your own projects

+**Restrictions:**
+- ❌ Commercial use is **NOT permitted**
+- ❌ Monetization is **NOT allowed**
+- ❌ Redistribution for profit is **prohibited**

+This code is provided as-is for educational and learning purposes only.
+If you wish to use this project commercially, please contact the author.

+© 2024 Emre Gönüldaş.
+All rights reserved for commercial use.

 ---